Representation ring: Characters

-Any representation defines a character χ:G → C. Such a function is constant on conjugacy classes of G, a so-called class function; denote the ring of class functions by C(G).
-If G is finite, the homomorphism R(G) → C(G) is injective, so that R(G) can be identified with a subring of C(G).
-For fields F whose characteristic divides the order of the group G, the homomorphism from RF(G) → C(G) defined by Brauer characters is no longer injective.
+Any finite-dimensional complex representation ρ of a group G defines a function χ:G → $\mathbb{C}$ by the formula χ(g) = tr(ρ(g)).
+Such a function is a so-called class function, meaning that it is constant on each conjugacy class of G. Denote the ring of complex-valued class functions by C(G).
+The map sending isomorphism classes of representations to their characters gives a homomorphism R(G) → C(G), and when G is finite this is injective, so that R(G) can be identified with a subring of C(G).